utwente-energy/cpesdiagram/README.md

     git clone https://github.com/Templarian/MaterialDesign
     python convertIcons.py

+Note that Windows and Mac OS may require additional steps to make this Cairo SVG2PDFconverter work, so please read the CairoSVG documentation carefully.
+A Docker container to produce the pdf files is envisioned in future updates.

 ## Usage
 To be written later.
 For now please refer to the provided examples, together with the following brief description.